dotHTM/dothtm.github.io/miki/toolbox.md

 Ironically, another "Reeder" recommended Feedbin as a sync service, and after a lot of frustration of app syncing and feature neglect, I've actually decided that 99.999% of the time, I'd rather be on the web interface of Feedbin.

 With it, I've categorized all manner of blogs, comics, creators, twitter lists, and newspapers.
-This is how I keep up to date with websites I care about, it might as well be my "inbox for the web".
+This is how I keep up to date with websites I care about, it might as well be my "in-box for the web".

-Tags, Saved Searches, Notification and "merk as read" Actions, RSS feed of starred items can be chained into IFTTT or recursively fed back into Feedbin...
+Tags, Saved Searches, Notification and "mark as read" Actions, RSS feed of starred items can be chained into IFTTT or recursively fed back into Feedbin...

 Great reading experience.